ISO CERTIFIED COMPANY

 SAFETY CODE 6 2015 CANADA LIMITS OF HUMAN EXPOSURE TO RADIOFREQUENCY ELECTROMAGNETIC ENERGY IN THE FREQUENCY RANGE FROM 3 KHZ TO 300 GHZ

-IEC 61000 SERIES
+IEC 61000 SERIES SPECIFICATIONS

 IEC/TR EN 61000-1-1 Electromagnetic compatibility (EMC) - Part 1: General - Section 1: Application and interpretation of fundamental definitions and terms